ibadetazemi/-Tableau-Project/README.md

 4.)
 Host Analysis

 ## Challenges
 (Some challenges I had faced were; customizing Tableau in order to address the questions being asked.
-Finding appropriate questions was another challenge that I had faced.)
+Finding appropriate questions was another challenge that I had faced.
+And time was also a factor.)

 ## Future Goals
 (If I had more time I would go more in depth with finding more patterns, outliers, keypoints as well as creating more detailed graphs/tables/maps.)